ivan-paleo/publish-micro-image/Templates/ZEISS_Optical-microscopes.md

 ## Method section of a paper
 I suggest to use the following text snippets.
 Parts in square brackets must be adjusted using the text within the brackets as examples or list to choose from.
 The rest of the text should of course also be adapted to the study.

+Settings and their values can alternatively be presented as tables, either in the main text (recommended) or as supplementary material.
+The report(s), or parts of it (them), from the Shiny App [reporting templates](https://github.com/ivan-paleo/reporting-templates) can be used for this.

 ### Widefield documentation
 "[*Objects* or *Features*] were documented with a [*stereo-*, *light*, *digital* or *confocal*] microscope at the IMPALA, using the [objective(s) manufacturer and name(s) including nominal magnification(s) and numerical aperture(s)] and the [*Axiocam 105 color*, *Axiocam 305 color* or *built-in*] camera. [*EDF*, *stitched*, etc.] [*brightfield*, *darkfield*, *polarized*, etc.] images were acquired."